$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Background on -functions

 If the condition of Hypothesis \ref{EHH} is met, then the corresponding central value $\Lambda(1/2, \pi \times \pi(\chi))$ is forced by the functional equation $(\ref{symmFE})$ to vanish: $\Lambda(1/2, \pi \times \pi(\chi)) = \Lambda(1/2, \Pi \otimes \chi) =0$.
 It then makes sense to derive integral presentations for the central derivative values in this case,

-The conjectures of Birch-Swinnerton-Dyer, Darmon \cite[Conjecture 5.6]{Da}, Kudla, and even Bruinier-Yang \cite[Conjecture 1.1]{BY} (for instance) suggest that this central derivative value should be related to the height of a CM-type point on some Shimura variety associated to the modular curve $X_0(N)$.
+The conjectures of Birch-Swinnerton-Dyer and Darmon \cite[Conjecture 5.6]{Da} suggest that this central derivative value should be related to the height of a CM-type point on the modular curve $X_0(N)$, or some higher-dimensional Shimura variety into which it embeds.